ircdocs/modern-irc/README.md

 These documents contain existing behaviour and what we consider best-practices for new software.
 Where external, up-to-date and authoritative specifications exist for commands/messages/behaviours, we prefer to link to those rather than needlessly rewrite them (see the Client Protocol's [`CAP`](http://modern.ircdocs.horse/#cap-message) message for an example of this).

-These document are not RFCs.
-Writing an RFC and putting it through the IETF process is the job of someone else, and whoever does it is free to use anything from these documents.
-Just respect the authors section at the top of the document if a decent amount of text is used from it.
-Look at [ircv3-harmony](https://github.com/kaniini/ircv3-harmony) for something which aims to be an RFC.
+These documents aren't RFCs.
+I can see the content from them being used in RFCs in the future, but right now I'm just concerned with creating good documents that help push IRC forward.
+If someone is making up a proper RFC, feel free to use anything from these documents -- Just respect the authors section at the top of the document if a decent amount of text/structure is used from it.

 If something written in these documents isn't correct for or interoperable with an IRC client / server / network you know of, please open an issue or send me an [email](mailto:daniel@danieloaks.net).
 Pull requests are appreciated.